Text by Giulia Ottavia Frattini

 Munoz is linked to a holistic comprehension of our reality, and her practice intends to reinforce the awareness that every living being has its consciousness that can be revealed.
 Therefore, a mutual exchange between humans and all the creatures inhabiting the cosmos is potentially achievable and feasible.

 started my research and found out they hold a bioplasmic body – an electric field – just like us humans, which they use to communicate with each other through electric responses.
 In the sense that their bioplasmic body will change if they are stressed, happy, sad or in tune with us humans.
-I guess in a few words; I just wanted to converse to plants.
+I guess in a few words, I just wanted to converse with plants.

-The machine consists of sensors meant to be placed on the leaves; these generate a bioelectric reaction that can be conceived as unfolding “the plant’s voice”.
-The process appears as an interchange between different but not separate worlds so that a human-plant conversation is made possible.
+The machine consists of sensors meant to be placed on the leaves; these generate a bioelectric reaction that can be conceived as unfolding the plant’s voice.
+The process appears as an interchange between different but not separate worlds, making a human-plant conversation possible.

 Such a connection brings to a sentient coexistence of two organic and living spheres and discloses how one influences others through gestures, sounds, and actions.
 When plants’ first responsive signals were emitted, the artist established real talk sessions with the plants, at first basic and mundane, increasingly structured until they reached the form of therapy and shared meditation.

-To provide a sense of concreteness to the outcomes of her project, the artist materialised the data by creating out of them several plywood sculptures and one video performance.
+To provide a sense of concreteness to the outcomes of her project, the artist materialised the data by creating several plywood sculptures and one video performance.
 The three-dimensional translation can be seen as the tangible version of two frequencies belonging to bodies and energies in dialogue.
 The result is a physical state in which sensations take shape through poetic objects that visually offer the idea of stratification, suggesting how the layers of time moulded memories and identities of organisms developing on the planet.

-The clarification gives further insight on the empathetic character of the work on its title.
-As Munoz explains: Noetic is the philosophy that studies the inner knowledge.
-What I like to call Intuition.
+The clarification gives further insight into the empathetic character of the work in its title.
+As Munoz explains: Noetic is the philosophy that studies inner knowledge, what I like to call Intuition.
 This sense of knowledge is sometimes also called the “deja-vu” sensation.
-We can’t quite explain where it comes from, but there are some things we just know.
+We can’t quite explain where it comes from, but there are some things we know.
 In the project Noetic, I connected with inner knowledge by conversing and sharing electric fields with plants. […]

 In these current times that see us entangled within scenarios of precariousness and uncertainty, what seems to strike the artist most is the rising of a society increasingly tense to a trans-humanistic approach.

 According to her perspective, the climate of crisis has strengthened the awareness that we are all inextricably linked and interdependent: humans, nature and the environment together.
-NOETIC aspires to gently showcase this condition through art, encouraging the audience to experience the vibrations that bond in unison and harmony a broader scope of beings existing in the universe.
+NOETIC aspires to showcase this condition through art gently, encouraging the audience to experience the vibrations that bond in unison and harmony with a broader scope of beings in the universe.